 6. Clean the Frame, Stand and Back of the TV

-To avoid dust quickly forming on the TV screen again, it’s a good idea to clean the rest of the TV too.
+To avoid dust quickly forming on the TV screen again, cleaning the rest of the TV is also a good idea.

-You can use a dry or damp cloth to wipe away dust from the bezel around the edge of the screen, from the stand and from the TV’s rear.
+You can use a dry or damp cloth to wipe away dust from the bezel around the edge of the screen, the stand, and the TV’s rear.

 If there is a significant dust accumulation in the TV’s speaker grilles or input and output ports, you can use your vacuum cleaner and a small nozzle tool to quickly clear these areas.